gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk._constructor_.md

 ## OctreeNodeChunk.(constructor)

-Creates an instance of octree chunk
+Create a chunk for the given octree.

 **Signature:**